Diaa-Eldeen-E/Makefile-Assessment/README.md

 # Makefile-Assessment

-This is week 2 assignment for "Introduction to Embedded Systems Software and Development Environments" course in coursera.org .

 This is a makefile that can compile multiple source files and support two platform targets with thier own specific compiler and flags .

 These two platforms are the HOST and the MSP432.